“There’s an evolutionary leap that’s happening… (Mobile) has the potential to be bigger than the Internet industry and the PC industry together.”

 “When our friends were spending a lot of time at home over the Christmas holiday, we were pulled out of high school and we spent Christmas in Dhaka, Bangladesh,” he says.
 “We trekked in the Himalayas and spent time in Bangkok and Singapore, and saw this different part of the world and that influenced us.”

 Rob feels that one of the best things he and his siblings got from their international exposure was a complete lack of prejudice.
 Travel, he says, gave them a taste of how many different cultures and histories surround us, and how important it is to respect and appreciate them all.
-For Rob, globetrotting accomplishes the same thing that Springsteen’s music does: it brings out the best in people.
+For him, globetrotting accomplishes the same thing that Springsteen’s music does: it brings out the best in people.

 The other main benefit of leaving home is that it brought Rob a new appreciation for Canada.
 Although he sings Springsteen songs to his children every night, his inaugural singing lesson didn’t draw from The Boss’ repertoire.
 “The first song that I taught my kids was Oh Canada,” he says.
 “It’s part of their blood… Because I’ve travelled so extensively, I’ve seen what a country in disarray or a city in disarray looks like, and to come back here is like a warm blanket, a comfort level that I’ve never felt (anywhere else) and it’s inspiring.”